pieterkdevilliers/priority-tracking/README.md

 ### Interesting Bugs Or Problems
-- **Repeating Past Action Query** - When a user performs a Past Actions query the app displays the Actions for the queried date.
-The trick here was to ensure that when the user marks a Past Action as Done, Undone or Relisting a Past Action, that the page relaods, including the most recently user Query Date.
-This is so that the user does not need to keep running the query manaully when updating multiple Actions from a Past Actions query.
+- **Repeating Past Action Query** - When a user performs a Past Actions query, the app displays the Actions for the queried date.
+The trick here was to ensure that when the user marks a Past Action as Done, Undone or Relisting a Past Action, that the page reloads, including the most recently used Query Date.
+This is so that the user does not need to keep running the query manually when updating multiple Actions from a Past Actions query.
 The solution here was to store the Query Date as a cookie, in order to fetch it upon page reload, combined with `click` event listeners.

 - **Past Action Query Reload Loop** - I ran into an issue where once the Past Actions page was cleared of either all Done Actions or Active Actions, the page would go into a looping reload.
 This was solved by using a cookie for the reload_required_status in order to only reload the query page when required.